Health Policy

 Dissertation Defense

 It is advisable to arrange a tentative date for the defense well in advance to resolve possible scheduling conflicts between dissertation advisors.
 However, a dissertation defense may not be scheduled until at least drafts of all three papers have been submitted to all members of a student’s dissertation committee.
 All defenses will have a public presentation component.
 It is the option of the dissertation committee to have the entire defense public or to close the examination part, followed by a public presentation open to faculty, students, and other interested parties—all of whom may ask questions.
 In both cases, a student must allow for time after the defense to work on revisions required by the committee.
 A draft copy of the dissertation must be submitted to each member of the dissertation committee at least two weeks prior to the defense, and the program office must be notified of the time for the defense at least two weeks prior as well.
 At this point, anyone on the Committee on Higher Degrees in Health Policy has the right to ask for a draft copy of the dissertation.
-The program office will provide the Harvard Griffin GSAS Dissertation Acceptance Certificate for the dissertation committee members to sign at the defense.
+The program office will provide the Harvard Griffin GSAS Thesis Acceptance Certificate for the dissertation committee members to sign at the defense.

 Other

 Most students complete the entire PhD in approximately five years.
 All work for the PhD, including the dissertation, should be completed within eight years.
-Students whose work is not completed within this period will generally be asked to withdraw from the program, but will thereafter be allowed to apply for readmission so as to re-register for the purpose of receiving the degree once the completed dissertation has been judged satisfactory by the dissertation committee.
+Students whose work is not completed within this period will generally be asked to withdraw from the program, but will thereafter be allowed to apply for re-admission to re-register for the purpose of receiving the degree once the completed dissertation has been judged satisfactory by the dissertation committee.
 Exceptions to this rule will be granted only under extraordinary circumstances.

 Contact Info